waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
-schema_name - name of the schema to describe
+  "schema_name - name of the schema to describe"
+]

 #### Options

+{
-- `--format`: choose the format of the response: text or json
+  "format": "choose the format of the response: text or json" }

 #### Examples